JonathanHackerCG/Jen-Scripts/Documentation/1. JenGrids/1.3. Properties/jen_set.md

-This function will set a value at an eligible position in a JenGrid.
-It has a replace parameter to specify which values should be changed.
+This function will set a value at a position in a JenGrid.
+It will only change cells that match the replace value(s).

 **Syntax**
 ```js